Annealed almost periodic entropy: Large deviations principles

 describes how the random unitary matrices that generate $\pi_n$ `sit together' through their actions on a fixed orthonormal $k$-tuple of vectors $V$.
 As a result, we see that $\hann$ is really an exponent that governs certain probabilities relating to $\Phi^{\pi_n}_V$ as $n\to\infty$.

-With this in mind, we might hope that $\Phi^{\pi_n}_V$ actually satisfies a large deviations principle with $-\hann$ as rate function.
-This turns out to be the case, and its proof comes with the calculations that lead back back to~\eqref{eq:LDP-formula-1} and~\eqref{eq:LDP-formula-2} above.

-Our main result here is actually a large deviations principle for certain finite-dimensional restrictions of the random functions $\Phi^{\pi_n}_V$.
-These restrictions are over subsets $F$ of $\G$ that are `grounded'.
-This means that $F$ contains $e$, is finite, and is connected in the left Cayley graph of $\G$.
-These sets are introduced more carefully in Section~\ref{sec:group-geom}.
+This is a crucial advantage of working with annealed averages.